NowakArtur97/World-Of-Manga/README.md

 * [Screenshots](#screenshots)

 ## General info
-An application for manga fans to help manage their list of read titles.An application for manga fans to help manage their list of read titles.
+An application for manga fans to help manage their list of read titles.
+An application for manga fans to help manage their list of read titles.

 ## Demo
 The application demo is available on the Heroku platform: https://world-of-manga.herokuapp.com/